 What is pitoriasis rosea?

-- taking an oatmeal bath in lukewarm water
+- Taking an oatmeal bath

-- using calamine lotion or zinc oxide cream (to help with itching)
+- Using calamine lotion or zinc oxide cream (to help with itching)

 - Taking over-the-counter antihistamines

 If you’re experiencing these symptoms, it's wise to get a proper diagnosis from your health care provider.
 Symptoms of pityriasis rosea can sometimes be easily confused with several other skin conditions (such as ringworm, secondary syphilis, eczema, and psoriasis).
 Once you're sure what you have, then you can take the appropriate steps to quash the rash.
 Hope this information helps!

 Can’t find information on the site about your health concern or issue?